Kaiserslautern Teacher Recognized as 2025 DoDEA Teacher of the Year

 |0

-This work, Kaiserslautern Teacher Recognized as 2025 DoDEA Teacher of the Year [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Kaiserslautern Teacher Recognized as 2025 DoDEA Teacher of the Year, by Jessica Tackaberry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.